 Steps to Take If Hit By An Underage Driver

 If you have been hit by an underage driver, there are several steps to take.
 The first step is to contact the police and seek medical assistance for your injury.
 The parents of the underage driver will be notified and called to the accident scene.

 The next step is to get the driver’s name, address and phone number and contact and insurance information from his or her parents.
 If you are physically capable, take pictures of the accident, visible injuries and property damage.

 Another step is reaching out to your insurance company to notify them of the car accident.
-A licensed Windsor car accident lawyer from our firm could help communicate with the insurer on your behalf.
+A licenced Windsor car accident lawyer from our firm could help communicate with the insurer on your behalf.
 We are also ready to explain your rights and determine your possible legal options in a no-cost consultation.

 Who is Liable for Any Injuries Sustained?

 Generally, the underage driver could be held liable for injuries caused by his or her negligence.
 Underage drivers, however, may not have liability insurance or adequate coverage to cover losses.

 If the underage driver was operating his or her parent's vehicle, the parents of the underage driver would be responsible for damages.
 In Canada, the insurance follows the vehicle, so if the parents let their child borrow the vehicle, any claims you make will be made against their insurance policy.

 In any case, Ontario drivers are required to carry uninsured motorist coverage.
 You could make a claim with your own insurance policy if you are hit by an underage and uninsured driver to help with covering your damages instead of pursuing compensation from the at-fault driver.